richardstartin/richardstartin.github.io/_posts/2019-09-01-multidimensional-switches.md

 If you don't know what the expression does, you can run it at [ScalaFiddle.io](https://scalafiddle.io/sf/kUArgNL/1).
 There are a few things to note about this expression.
 Firstly, it's intentionally simplified: it excludes case classes, type checks and conditional expressions.
 Case classes are excluded as only syntactically related to what I want to write about; type checks and conditional expressions are relevant but I will follow up on these later.
-However, the expression deliberately includes overlapping cases, because the evaluation must choose the first case to match, in the order the statement is written (this is why the guard is always at the bottom.)
+However, the expression deliberately includes overlapping cases, because the evaluation must choose the first case to match, in the order the statement is written (this is why the guard is always at the bottom).
+Whatever syntax we may end up getting in Java, I will assume the Scala function above would be expressible.

-The only point I want to make is that while one might think the cascading nature of the expression makes an iterative evaluation over a tree-like data structure necessary, I think this can be implemented efficiently with overlapping bit masks, stored in hash tables.
+While one might think the cascading nature of the expression makes an iterative evaluation over a tree-like data structure necessary, I think this can be implemented efficiently with overlapping bit masks, stored in hash tables.
 I suspect that the data structure I am about to explain would enable much faster matching than a decision tree (and I have implemented it for higher level purposes).

-Whatever syntax we may end up getting in Java, I will assume the Scala function above would be expressible.
-So I will describe how to implement it.
-There are four important aspects:
+Four definitions are required:

- 1. _dimension_: the parameters.
+ 1. _dimensions_: the parameters.
- 2. _attribute value_: the values of the parameters.
+ 2. _attribute values_: the values of the parameters.
- 3. _priority_: when cases overlap, which takes precedence?
+ 3. _priorities_: when cases overlap, which takes precedence?
  4. _wildcards_: not all expressions constrain attribute values.

- At compile time, it is known that there are only three dimensions, six cases, and we know several literal values.
+ The expression is static so the compiler knows that there are only three dimensions, six cases, and it also knows all the literal values involved.
- To represent the expression above, we need three dimensions `attr1`, `attr2`, and `attr3`.
-For each dimension, we have a hash table mapping the known literal values to bit masks of the cases they relate to.
+ To represent the expression above, we need three dimensions; one for each parameter `attr1`, `attr2`, and `attr3`.
+For each dimension, we need a hash table mapping the known literal values to bit masks of the cases they relate to.
- The bits in each bit mask relate to the position of the case in the expression, and therefore its priority when there is overlap.
+ The bits in each mask relate to the position of the case in the expression, and therefore its priority when there is overlap.
  This is important when there are multiple matches.

  By way of example, the expression above has the illustrated physical representation.